 Bell Aircraft Corporation X-1-1 in flight.
 The shock wave pattern in the exhaust plume is visible.
 Credit: NASA Dryden Flight Research Center.

 The X-1 was the first of the X-planes.
 It was based on the shape of a .22 caliber bullet, with revolutionary thin, straight wings.
-The rocket-powered Bell X-1 was carried to a height of about 12,200 meters under the belly of a Boeing B-29 Superfortress before being released.
-Its prime mission was to break the sound barrier, a feat accomplished for the first time on October 14, 1947, when Charles "Chuck" Yeager accelerated his X-1 (christened by him "Glamorous Glennis", after his wife) to Mach 1.06 (1,130 kilometers per hour).
+The rocket-powered Bell X-1 was carried to a height of about 12,200 m under the belly of a Boeing B-29 Superfortress before being released.
+Its prime mission was to break the sound barrier, a feat accomplished for the first time on October 14, 1947, when Charles "Chuck" Yeager accelerated his X-1 (christened by him "Glamorous Glennis", after his wife) to Mach 1.06 (1,130 km/h).

 One of the problems associated with the supersonic X-1 research project was the matter of connecting the diminutive rocket plane to the launching bay of its B-29 mother ship.
 Even with its bomb bay doors removed, the converted B-29 sat too close to the ground to clear its passenger.
 However, a simple solution proved to work very well.
 Early in 1946, Muroc Air Force Base engineers constructed a small, cruciform pit near the edge of the flight line which just fit the X-1.
 It was then an easy matter to roll the small rocket plane into the pit, tow the B-29 over it, and then hoist it up into the bay.
 Once secured by a bomb shackle, the X-1's water-alcohol and liquid-oxygen tanks were topped off.